-While there certainly is no perfect relationship between F1 and height and F2 and posterior position, it is generally assumed that the two correlate (Stevens, 1998).
-In line with this, the average correlation between the normalized height (taking into account the non-speech resting position) of the tongue sensors during the pronunciation of the vowels and the normalized F1 frequency for the vowels in the dialect words was r = -0.22 ($r^2 = 0.05$; all p's < 0.001), for the CVC sequences (containing only three different vowels) the correlation increased to r = -0.43 ($r^2 = 0.18$; all p's < 0.001).
+It is generally assumed that tongue height correlates with F1, and posterior tongue position with F2 (Stevens, 1998).
+In line with this, the average correlation between the normalized height of the tongue sensors and the normalized F1 frequency for the dialect words was r = -0.27 (all p's < 0.001), for the CVC sequences (containing only three different vowels) the correlation increased to r = -0.49 (all p's < 0.001).
 The correlations are negative as a higher F1 is related to a lower tongue position.
-When looking at the normalized posterior position of the tongue sensors, the average correlation with the normalized F2 frequency was r = -0.44 ($r^2 = 0.19$; all p's < 0.001) for the dialect words and r = -0.63 ($r^2 = 0.39$; all p's < 0.001) for the CVC sequences.
+When looking at the normalized posterior position of the tongue sensors, the average correlation with the normalized F2 frequency was r = -0.51 (all p's < 0.001) for the dialect words and r = -0.67 (all p's < 0.001) for the CVC sequences.
 Again, the correlations are negative as a higher F2 is related to a less posterior tongue position.
-Figures 12 and 13 visualize the scatter plots between the formants and the tongue sensor positions (for all three tongue sensors) for the dialect words and the CVC sequences, respectively.
-It is clear that the correlations are not very strong.
-A valid question then becomes if a formant-based comparison would show the same pattern as the articulatory comparison discussed above.
+Figures 11 and 12 visualize the scatter plots between the formants and the tongue sensor positions for the dialect words and the CVC sequences, respectively.